aral/ar.al-site/content/2019/03/31/indie-web-server-now-with-native-404-to-302-support-for-an-evergreen-web/index.md

 What if links never died?
 What if [we never broke the Web?](https://www.w3.org/Provider/Style/URI) What if it didn’t involve any extra work?
 It’s possible.
 And easy.
 Just make your 404s into 302s.

-[Indie Web Server](https://source.ind.ie/hypha/tools/web-server) version 6.4.0 adds native support for 404 to 302.
+[Indie Web Server](https://source.ind.ie/hypha/tools/web-server) now has native support for 404 to 302.

 Learn more at [4042302.org](https://4042302.org).